A Rush of Blood to the Head: Reviews

 In 2012, it was ranked number 466 on Rolling Stone's list of the 500 greatest albums of all time, with its ranking climbing to number 324 in the 2020 update.
 In 2013, the album topped a BBC Radio poll ahead of Hopes and Fears by Keane, Rio by Duran Duran and The Dark Side of the Moon by Pink Floyd.
 It was also included in 1001 Albums You Must Hear Before You Die.
+Billboard listed "Green Eyes" among the best deep cuts from the 21st century.